spectacles-ci/spectacles/README.md

 ## Installation

-Spectacles is distributed on PyPi and is easy to install with pip:
+Spectacles CLI is distributed on PyPi and is easy to install with pip:

 ```bash
 pip install spectacles